 Many people camping at WildGuernsey, as well as people who live on Guernsey, want to learn about what we are doing and projects with similar ethics to ours (http://www.permaculture.org.uk/knowledge-base/ethics).
 It’s not just us!
 We’ve asked other projects/businesses that reflect our ethics to be hosts so that visitors and locals can get a flavour of what’s happening in the Guernsey community around sustainable living.
 Working side-by-side will allow for information to be shared and also offers time to take in the personal perspective, philosophy and passion of those involved, often leading to thought provoking banter!
-The idea is similar to our ‘WorkBee days’ when ‘Friends of WildGuernsey’ get together to share tasks to lessen the load, often leading to shared meals, produce and a feeling of community amongst like-minded people.
+The idea is similar to our ‘WorkBee days’ for our ‘Growing Community’ project where we get together to share tasks to lessen the load, often leading to shared meals, produce and a feeling of community amongst like-minded people.

 This is how it works:

-- If you are staying on the land then please tick on your booking form that you want to join in.
+- If you are staying on the land then let us know that you are interested.

 - If you are local and not staying on the land then email firstname.lastname@example.org or call 07781 122420

-I will send you a choice of hosts to volunteer with, contact details for each.
+I will send you a choice of hosts to volunteer with, contact details for each, or match you up with a project that may suit your interests.
 You then contact them directly (24 hrs is asked for in order for us to plan a little) to arrange to help out.
 Each place will try to offer choice, unless particular work is a priority then all hands muck in!
 Time can be offered for 1 hr, 2hr, half a day or a full day.
 Please make clear any particular needs/preference of work type/requirements when arranging with the host.

 Free Skilling Workshops

-Skills are shared without money being exchanged, led by those in the community keen to pass on what they know.
-We will learn through doing with patience teaching us e.g. weaving, baking bread, knitting.
-Pot luck food (everyone brings something) to share and allowed to evolve to suit the people learning.
+Skills are shared without money being exchanged, led by those in the community keen to pass on what they know e.g. weaving, baking bread, knitting.
+Pot luck food (everyone brings something) to share.

 Community based work